Vayel/TEDTalksViz/README.md

 ### What are the favorite themes over time?

 A plot similar to https://youtu.be/jbkSRLYSojo?t=1m40s.
+One circle per talk (and not per theme).

 * Color = theme
 * X = number of views
 * Y = ?
-* Size = number of talks
+* Size = duration of the talk

 ### How does the speaker occupation influence the ratings?